 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
-Source(s) Amount(s) Lottery: Instructional Materials 258 Strategy/Activity 7 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) All students Strategy/Activity Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
-Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
-Source(s) Amount(s) Strategy/Activity 8 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) ΑII Strategy/Activity 1c.
-Incorporate CAASP interim testing into ELA and math curriculum.
-Generate an interim calendar for these subjects establishing an ongoing assessment of ELA and math learning.
+Source(s) Amount(s) Site Formula Funds Strategy/Activity 5 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) ΑII Strategy/Activity Instruction and coaching in self-assessment and monitoring strategies.
+Direct instruction of the self-reporting mindset.
 Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
-Source(s) Amount(s) 0 Strategy/Activity 9
+Amount(s) Source(s) 0 Site Formula Funds Strategy/Activity 6 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) ΑII Strategy/Activity Ink cartridges to support Olympic Continuation High school, Independent Study program and Off campus Learning Center Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
+Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
+Amount(s) Source(s) 258 Lottery: Instructional Materials